pfeiffer/epay/README.markdown

 ePay
 =========
-This gem is extracted from Netdate.dk, and gives you a comfortable and easy way of communicating with the ePay API.
+This gem is extracted from a project, and gives you a comfortable and easy way of communicating with the ePay API.

 Build status
 ---------